mrz1836/paymail-inspector/examples/examples.md

 ```
 <img src="../.github/IMAGES/resolve-command.gif?raw=true&v=1" alt="Resolve Command">

-Custom flags for creating the "sender request":
+Custom flags for resolving or starting a payment request
 ```
   -a, --amount uint            Amount in satoshis for the payment request -h, --help                   help for resolve